pieinthesky2021/neat-steel-439cb/src/pages/about.md

 title: Artisan bakery in Vikaspuri New Delhi
 subtitle: >-
   The phrase "Pie in the sky" means too good to be true!
-It also represents the idea of heaven, you die to get a pie in the sky :-) We believe there's no heaven the only heaven we have is the planet we live on.
+It also represents the idea of heaven, you die to get a pie in the sky :-) We don't know if heaven is real.
+But we know that the planet we live on can be one.
 Mother Earth is the only Pie in the Sky that's why we generate less waste, use bio-degradable plates and cutlery, give away what's not good to be sold and feed the leftovers to a cowshed nearby!
 Visit us for a heavenly Pie coz there's only